NZ First greeted by gun-owning protesters at annual conference

 New Zealand First MPs and members were greeted at their annual conference in Christchurch this morning by gun-owning protesters.

-NZ First had staunchly opposed the tightening of gun laws the previous decades, but this year supported the two tranches of reforms that the Government proposed after the March 15 terrorist attack.
+NZ First had staunchly opposed the tightening of gun laws the previous decades, but this year supported the two tranches of reforms the Government proposed after the March 15 Christchurch mosque shootings.

 The first round of reforms, already passed into law, outlawed most military-style semi-automatics and assault rifles.